Stephen Loman: ONE Championship

 On February 8, 2021, it was announced that Loman had signed with the ONE Championship.

-Loman was scheduled to face John Lineker at ONE on TNT 4 on April 28, 2022.
+Loman was scheduled to face John Lineker at ONE on TNT 4 on April 28, 2021.
 However, Loman would later withdraw from the card due to tested positive for COVID-19 and was replaced by Troy Worthen.

-Loman made his debut against Yusup Saadulaev at ONE: Winter Warriors II on December 3, 2022 and aired December 17, 2022.
+Loman made his debut against Yusup Saadulaev at ONE: Winter Warriors II on December 3, 2021 and aired December 17, 2021.
 He won the bout via technical knockout in the first round.

 Loman faced Shoko Sato, replacing Yusup Saadulaev at ONE: X on March 26, 2022.
 He won the bout via unanimous decision.

-Loman faced former two-time ONE Bantamweight World Champion Bibiano Fernandes on November 19, 2022, at ONE on Prime Video 4.
+Loman faced Bibiano Fernandes on November 19, 2022, at ONE on Prime Video 4.
 At weigh-ins, the pair failed to make weight in the bantamweight division and agreed to compete in the 153.25 lbs catchweight.
 He won the fight via unanimous decision.

+Loman faced John Lineker on September 30, 2023, at ONE Fight Night 14.
+He lost the fight via unanimous decision.

+Loman parted ways with his gym, Team Lakay on January 9, 2024.